Xortdan/TBot/README.md

-# xTrustBot
+# Tbot
-bot for server TeamSpeak 3
+Bot for server TeamSpeak 3

 Currently, the bot has 28 functions + help channel.